jeffqchen/Saturn8DINMod/README.md

 Note: When soldering the 100uF SMD cap, make sure the solder does NOT short the adjacent jumper pad.

-Then, tin all the SMD pads with a good amount of solder, so you can solder metal pins onto them.
+Then, tin all the SMD pads on both sides pf the PCB with a good amount of solder, so you can solder metal pins onto them.

 ### Solder pins onto the PCB